 The "12-month construction period" with Charter began in early November of 2017, therefore by November of 2018, it is anticipated that Town of Princeton residents and property owners will have access to high speed internet, cable and phone through Charter, should they wish to subscribe.

 On June 4th and 26th of 2018, the Selectboard held hearings at the request of Charter Communications, permission to erect and locate poles, underground conduit, handholes, vaults, pedestals and other sustaining and protecting fixtures to be owned and used by the petitioner, along, across, over and under the above listed streets.

 On July 26, 2018 Selectboard member Edith Morgan, along with PBLMP members John Kowaleski and John Rowell attended a presentation by Charter Communications in Worcester on Charter's plan for its video service.
 During that time, they also asked several questions about the status of the network deployment.
 Please click here for a copy of their notes from the meeting.

 Beginning on November 9, 2018, Charter began releasing residential address which were ready for service connections.
 Through the town's news service ("Town News"), they released several phases of specific addresses.
 As of December 17, 2018 Charter released all residential addresses, as being ready to schedule a service connection.
 If your property is a residential property, and would like service, please contact Charter at 1-833-694-9256.

 Massachusetts Broadband Institute (the MBI) Information:

-The MBI is a partner with the Town of Princeton, as it is anticipated that a cable company will secure grant funding from the MBI to subsidize their capital construction to bring high speed internet to Princeton.
+The MBI is a partner with the Town of Princeton, given that Charter has secured grant funding from the MBI to subsidize their capital construction to bring high speed internet to Princeton.
 To be linked to the MBI website, please click here.

-Updated as of: April 20, 2017
+Updated as of: April 2, 2019